-Generic Name: piperacillin and tazobactam (PI per a SIL in and TAZ oh BAK tam)
+Generic name: piperacillin and tazobactam (PI per a SIL in and TAZ oh BAK tam)

-Brand Name: Zosyn
+Brand name: Zosyn

 What is piperacillin and tazobactam?

-This medication is sometimes given together with other antibiotics.
+piperacillin and tazobactam is sometimes given together with other antibiotics.

 Piperacillin and tazobactam may also be used for purposes not listed in this medication guide.